balgudesamiksha01/ElectronicsApp_ManualTesting/README.md

 ## Tasks Performed

--Prepared and executed 60+ comprehensive test scenarios ensuring full coverage of functional requirements
+- Prepared and executed 60+ comprehensive test scenarios ensuring full coverage of functional requirements
--Reported and tracked 8 valid defects with correct severity and priority categorization
+- Reported and tracked 8 valid defects with correct severity and priority categorization
--Performed System Testing to validate the end-to-end functionality of the application
+- Performed System Testing to validate the end-to-end functionality of the application

 ## Results
 - Improved application stability by validating all core user journeys